openfaas/docs/docs/reference/yaml.md

 Applying memory and CPU limits can be done through the `limits` and `requests` [fields](https://godoc.org/github.com/openfaas/faas-cli/stack#FunctionResources).
 It is advisable to always set a limit for your functions to prevent them consuming too many resources in your system.

-> Important note: The value for memory for Kubernetes needs to be in the format "Mi" and for Docker Swarm it must be in the format "m"
+> Important note: The value for memory for Kubernetes needs to be in the format "Mi".

 Here we constrain the url-ping function to only use 40Mb of RAM at a maximum.